AIM-Harvard/pyradiomics/docs/usage.rst

     dataDir = '/path/to/pyradiomics'

 * You will find sample data files brain1_image.nrrd and brain1_label.nrrd in that directory.
+Note that NRRD format used here does not mean that your image and label must always be in this format.
+Any format readable by ITK is suitable (e.g., NIfTI, MHA, MHD, HDR, etc).
+See more details in `this section of FAQ https://pyradiomics.readthedocs.io/en/latest/faq.html#what-file-types-are-supported-by-pyradiomics-for-input-image-and-mask`_.

 * Store the path of your image and mask in two variables::